 Yes.
 For most consumers, buying a vehicle is a significant purchase that ties up a considerable portion of the household budget for several years.
 It is not unusual for car dealers, including in and around Wadorf, MD to commit fraudulent acts that result in higher interest rates and payments.
 Forgery is one way that car dealers add fees and other charges to the cost of a vehicle without the buyer’s knowledge.

 A dealer may quote a payment amount and an interest rate to a buyer, but after the purchase, the dealer may decide to steal and extra profit by forging the buyer’s signature to change the interest rate or amount financed.
 The buyer may make the discovery when the lender charges a higher payment than the amount agreed upon at the dealership.
 New loan documents may contain forged signatures or forged initials.
 When the buyer gets a copy of the loan documents, he or she might wonder, “Who has been forging my signature?”
 Regardless of the reason, forging initials or signatures is illegal, and if that has happened to you, Whitney, LLP can help you in suing a car dealership that has committed fraud.
-Call us at (410) 583-8000 to request a free consultation with no out-of-pocket fees or expenses.
+Call us at (410) 583-8000 to request a legal consultation with no out-of-pocket fees or expenses.

 Suing a Car Dealership in Waldorf, MD for Misrepresentation